zmj64351508/resume/Resume_en.md

 * Design data structures to make concurrent access in a single thread come true, using "sock" structure to identify connection and linked buffer to store comming messages.

-* Trace the protocol message in application layer and write it into a specific file by IMSI which is the identification of a customer.
+* Trace the protocol message in application layer and write it into a specific file according to IMSI which is the identification of a customer.

 ### ARMUE -- An Emulator for ARM CPUs